davmlaw/2022_assignment_5_adelaide_uni_bioinfo/README.md

 These correspond to the name of the Virtual Machine you were assigned at the start of the course.

-You should ONLY work on the file assigned to you.
+You should ONLY work on the files assigned to you.

 ## Simulated errors